Skip to main content

 • Preventive action limit =7 µg/L

-1,2-Dichloroethylene (cis) is a man-made chemical that is used to produce solvents.
-While biggest health concerns come from breathing 1,2-dichloroethylene (cis), animal studies have shown that 1,2-dichloroethylene (cis) exposure can affect the blood and liver.
+1,2-Dichloroethylene (cis) is used to make solvents.
+While biggest health concerns come from breathing 1,2-dichloroethylene (cis), studies have shown that swallowing large amounts of 1,2-dichloroethylene (cis) can affect the blood and liver.

 1,2-Dichloroethylene (trans)